 Farmers use crop inputs like herbicides, insecticides, fungicides and fertilizers to keep crops healthy so they can grow quality food.

 Herbicides protect crops from weeds; insecticides protect crops from insects; and fungicides protect crops from diseases.
 Fertilizer consists of mostly naturally occurring nutrients to keep crops and soil healthy.
+All inputs approved for use must demonstrate that they pose no undue risk to humans, wildlife, fish, waterways or plants, including non-target insects and endangered species.

 Up to 40 percent of the world’s crops are lost every year because of weeds, pests and diseases.
 Thankfully, with crop inputs like the ones listed above, farmers in the United States and South Dakota can protect their crops from losses.

 Today’s crop inputs are regulated by federal and state agencies.
 Before farmers can use them, they must go through testing and become certified.
 Up to $256 million is spent to research and test new products before they reach the market.
 The registration and approval process is so rigorous that only one in 139,000 crop inputs reach the marketplace.
+Registering a new pesticide can take nearly 10 years from start to finish.

 New technologies in farming, like precision agriculture, help farmers apply the right amount of crop protection products needed for their crops.
 They use these products efficiently to control weeds, insects and diseases without negatively affecting the land, air or water.
 Besides, crop protection products are expensive so farmers don’t want to use more than they have to.